Four Seasons Kyoto

 The 123 rooms are a delight.
 There are four categories, differing only in the view.
 'City view' rooms actually look out onto a bamboo grove and glimpse into the grounds of neighbouring Myoho-in temple, giving a great sense of place – whereas, Deluxe and Balcony rooms look over the charming garden.

-No expense has been spared in creating friezes that depict the four seasons, washi paper lanterns, and beautiful cushion covers made by Nishijin – the most historic producer of textiles in Kyoto.
-Baths are a compact Japanese size but all rooms also have rainshowers, and other modern luxuries such as an iPad for ordering room service and ambience control.
-Suites are all garden-facing and have luxurious living spaces making further use of Nishijin textiles for sofas and other funishings.
+No expense has been spared in creating friezes that depict the four seasons.
+Cherry blossom or autumn leaf prints adorn the tasteful wallpaper and beautiful cushion covers made by Nishijin – the most historic producer of textiles in Kyoto – decorate the rooms.
+Dashes of vivid colour also compliment the décor – usually, Imperial purple or fresh green.
+Baths are a compact Japanese size, but all rooms also have rain showers and other modern luxuries, such as an iPad for ordering room service and ambience control.
+Suites are all garden-facing and have luxurious living spaces that make further use of Nishijin textiles for sofas and other furnishings.
 Unlike most hotels in Japan, the Four Seasons has a clear focus on its foreign visitors: all staff from the bellboy to the bartenders speak English, and the rooms are mostly king doubles (historically Japanese hotels have mostly twin rooms).

-While staying at Four Seasons, dine at Sushi Wakon - it is run by Mr Masuda who is a former apprentice of sushi guru Jiro's.
-Relax by the pool in a Balinese style cabana, and sample some of Kyoto's finest French-influenced creations at their patisserie.
-It is a beautifully curated hotel incorporating many of Kyoto's finest elements, and we cannot recommend it highly enough.
+While staying at Four Seasons, dine at ‘Sushi Wakon’ – a ten-seat counter restaurant, run by Mr Masuda, a former apprentice of sushi guru Jiro – and sample some of Kyoto's finest French-influenced creations at their patisserie.
+Their breakfast spread is impressive as it offers a great mixture of local and international cuisine.